angelomedeiros/youtube_playlist_scraper/README.md

 - Empty playlists are skipped
 - The script shows informative messages about unavailable videos
 - Filenames are sanitized to remove invalid characters
+- API key can be set in `.env` file or passed via command line

 ## Limitations